...

 Finally, Link2Europe wants to make another case for opening the borders and welcoming foreign workers.
 "In the end, we all benefit from this, both foreigners and Belgians themselves.
 Because we bring foreign workers here, Belgian companies can produce and prosper.
 This is also good for the entire Belgian economy.
 Our people don't come here for stamp money or to 'to live on our hood.
 They work hard and pay every possible tax and duty here.
 And that ultimately benefits our whole society."

-Based on the article that appeared on: Fokus-online
+Based on the article that appeared in Fokus-online.

 Share this post